HomeTutorialsCloud Security: Why Companies Should Not Fear To Move On The Cloud?

 Cloud Security Framework Provided At Different Service Models

 With last year’s rate of cloud threats, it’s essential to ensure its security at multiple levels.
-So here we’ll let you know about cloud security frameworks at a different level of service models.
+Here, we’ll provide an overview of cloud security frameworks across various service models.

 Firewall Security

 A firewall provides an increased security configuration to the cloud architecture.
-Cloud Firewall is built to stop or barricade unwanted access to private networks.
+Cloud Firewall is designed to block or prevent unwanted access to private networks.
 The idea is to limit the form of available open ports.

-Also, simultaneously, the three other groups of network servers open port 22 (SSH port) for customers and, by default, refuse other network connections.
+Additionally, the three other groups of network servers simultaneously open port 22 (SSH port) for customers and, by default, refuse all other network connections.
 This process of creating specified ports will improve security.

 Security action of SaaS

-SaaS, i.e., software as a service, provides capability and accessibility to the customer for using the provider’s applications running on the cloud.
+SaaS, i.e., software as a service, provides customers with the capability and accessibility to use the provider’s applications running on the cloud.
 Here, the basic end-user will try to secure their data and access.

 The security function here has two main aspects: Priority Access Control Strategy: SaaS providers offer identity authentication and access control functions.
-To eliminate the possibilities of security threat of the cloud applications internal factors.
+To eliminate the possibilities of security threats to the cloud applications’ internal factors.

-Simultaneously, cloud providers should ensure the high strength, change password at a period, make password lengthy and sensitive and should not use the function such as an old password to increase the security of a user account.
+Simultaneously, cloud providers should ensure the high strength of passwords, change them at regular intervals, make them lengthy and sensitive, and should not use functions such as old passwords to increase the security of a user account.

-Common Network Attack Preventions: As a defensive measure of protection against network attacks such as DDOS attacks, providers use several methods like configuring a firewall, blocking the ICMP or any unknown protocol.
+Common Network Attack Prevention: As a defensive measure of protection against network attacks, such as DDoS attacks, providers use several methods, including configuring a firewall and blocking ICMP or any unknown protocol.
 And eliminate and shut down unnecessary TCP/IP services.

-Providers can also monitor the TCP service regularly and update software patches at a time.
-Along with these broadly assigned security functions, other prevention mechanisms include Detecting rogue services and compromised accounts, applying Identity and Access Management (IAM), Encrypt Cloud Data, enforcing Data Loss Prevention (DLP) and monitoring collaborative sharing of data.
+Providers can also regularly monitor the TCP service and update software patches at their convenience.
+Along with these broadly assigned security functions, other prevention mechanisms include detecting rogue services and compromised accounts, applying Identity and Access Management (IAM), encrypting cloud Data, enforcing Data Loss Prevention (DLP) and monitoring collaborative sharing of data.

 Security action of PaaS